 Professional race teams, manufacturers, and drivers arrive a week prior to the main event.
-Time trials commence on the early days and are held on consecutive days up through mid-week.
+Time trials commence on the early days and are held on consecutive days up through midweek.
 The official race is hosted on the only one-mile ice oval snowmobile track in North America.
-Drivers reach speeds around the 100mph mark, as they attempt to complete the full 500 miles and take home the coveted title as “Winner.”
+Drivers reach speeds around the 100mph mark as they attempt to complete the full 500 miles and take home the coveted title of I-500 Winner.
 The green flag is dropped promptly at 10:00a.m., to begin the race.

 Each year ISR works very hard to provide both promoters and drivers with the best coverage available and considers the following factors:

 - High quality medical supplement insurance for drivers,

 - Best protection possible for potential litigation issues,

 - Universal, uniform protection for everyone at all ISR affiliated events,